jessi25924/CymruVineyardProject1/README.md

 * Navbar positioning: Similarly, the technique to align the navigation bar at the top right of the page was inspired by Code Institute.
 This adjustment also leveraged Bootstrap's features.

 By combining Bootstrap's built-in functionality with insights from Code Institute lessons, the site achieves a seamless blend of professional design and tailored adjustments.

+## Testing

+All testing conducted for this project has been documented in separate file [TESTING.md](TESTING.md).
+This includes:

+* Validation Testing: code checked for HTML and CSS using W3C validator and Jigsaw.

+* Lighthouse Testing: google lighthouse was used to test the site's Performance, Accessibility, and Best Practices.

+* Responsiveness Testing: ensuring the site function seamlessly across various devices using tools like Chrome DevTools.

+* Cross-Browser Testing: Validating compatibility on popular browsers, cluding Chrome, Firefox, Safari and Edge.

+* Bug Fixes:

+## Deployment